fl-sean03/MolSAICV4/docs/DevGuides/DevGuide_v0.1.1.md

 Add a lightweight test that:
 - imports the example `.frc` (codec sanity)
 - loads a tiny CAR/MDF fixture (or stubs USM if needed)
-- runs requirements bridge and checks determinism
+- runs USM requirements derivation and checks determinism

 If `msi2lmp` is not available in CI:
 - the golden workspace test should skip the external run, but still verify: